qandrew/website_v3/docs/design.md

   - however, Markdown can also be limiting in expression, so I would also like the ability to insert custom HTML.
 - **Flexibilty to embed non-static content**: if I want to be able to insert an animation, or something that needs tools beyond markdown / html, the framework should be flexible enough to support.
 See *mdx, frontmatter*.
 - **Good looking UI**: I want a blog that looks nice, with good navigation, and the ability to add certain UI / UX features (ie parallax).
 The website needs to look good both on mobile and desktop.
+- **Navigation Features**: in addition to viewing blog posts, I'd like customizability in tags, categories, and pages to show grouping.
 - **easy to deploy**: multi docker container websites could be more complicated to deploy and I am not sure how much money I want to spend.
 Github offers free static website hosting, so if I can compile a website (without a backend) this might be easier.

 Here are some optional features that should be lower in priority